Skip to content

 2. Set alarms for periodic review of time usage

-Some team members may forget to start the timer, especially when building a new time-tracking habit.
+People often forget to start the timer, especially when building a new time-tracking habit.
 This can create gaps in time entries, inaccurate time-tracking data, invoicing, and billing.

 Most time tracking tools have built-in features to send automated notifications to remind team members to log their time.